dice-group/sparql-parser-base/README.md

 - `SPARQL_BASE_PARSER_WITH_LIBCXX`: Building with libc++ (in Linux).
 To enable with: `-DSPARQL_BASE_PARSER_WITH_LIBCXX=On`
 - `SPARQL_BASE_PARSER_MARCH`: Allows you to set the -march parameter.
 If you are building for your local machine, you should set it to `-DSPARQL_BASE_PARSER_MARCH=native`
-- `SPARQL_BASE_PARSER_SPARQL_VERSION`: You can switch between SPARQL1.0 and SPARQL1.1 parsers being generated.
-The parsers for SPARQL1.0 and SPARQL1.1 are not API compatible.
-Default is SPARQL1.1.
-To generate a SPARQL1.0 instead, switch the version with: `-DSPARQL_BASE_PARSER_SPARQL_VERSION="1.0"`
+- `SPARQL_BASE_PARSER_SPARQL_VERSION`: You can switch between SPARQL 1.0 and SPARQL1.1 parsers being generated.
+The parsers for SPARQL 1.0 and SPARQL 1.1 are not API compatible.
+Default is SPARQL 1.1.
+To generate a SPARQL1.0 instead, switch the version with: `-DSPARQL_BASE_PARSER_SPARQL_VERSION=1.0`

 ## conan